 If you would like to familiarize with the rowing (while you wait for your coach to come to the rowing machine, for example), it’s useful to know that full rowing stroke (or, if I may call it so, cycle) is usually broken down to four parts – Catch, Drive, Finish and Recovery:

 - Catch.
 That’s where it all begins – your arms extended in front of you, your knees are bent, and your shoulders relaxed and not hunched.

 - Drive.
 Push through your feet, extending your legs first and then engaging your core muscles to put you in a vertical position (arms still extended).
-Drive is finalized by pulling in your arms.
+The drive is finalized by pulling in your arms.

 - Finish.
-Further engage you core to lean back slightly, and draw your elbows that handle in your arms almost touches below your ribs (or your heart rate monitor module, if you wear one)
+Further, engage your core to lean back slightly, and draw your elbows that handle in your arms almost touches below your ribs (or your heart rate monitor module, if you wear one)